roman-milk/roman-milk.github.io/the-perfect-game.md

+===

- ****** The Perfect Game Ch.
-03 ****** byTx_Tall_Tales© Then I felt movement behind me, and Beth was taking up residency between her roommate's legs again, sucking away at her with total abandon.
+Then I felt movement behind me, and Beth was taking up residency between her roommate's legs again, sucking away at her with total abandon.
 I looked for Cheryl, and found her returning from the living room with our cameras in hand.
 What a slutty picture we must have made, just using the sweet young girl who'd wandered into our home, for our own enjoyment.
 I watched in amazement as she circled the bed, the same camera used for my strip-tease act, now taking in this amazing tit-fuck, while she gripped our digital still camera in her other hand.

  Denise turned to kiss me, and as our lips settled onto each other, tongues tangling, I felt the flash from the digital camera go off.
 I went off with it, cumming all over Anne's breasts and neck, and on the back of Denise's sweet ass.